 No products in the cart.

 I have a long love affair with Beatrix Potter books.
-I was gifted a mini collection when I was born and, though the covers are falling off and the pages are lovingly worn, it’s still among my most treasured possessions and favorite picture books.
+I was gifted a mini collection when I was born and, though the covers are falling off and the pages are lovingly worn, the set is still among my most treasured possessions and favorite picture book treasury.